akim-13/notes/Implementing Arithmetic Using Combinatorial Logic.md

 - **Shifts** can move bit patterns either *left* or *right*, by one or more places.

 - There are **three kinds of shifts**:
-    1. **Logical shift** — bits moved out are lost and zeroes fill the vacated positions:
+    1. **Logical shift** — bits moved out are lost and zeroes fill the vacated positions: ^logical

         ![[Attachments/Pasted image 20240209202256.png]]
         - *n*-place logical **left-shift** corresponds to **multiplication by $2^n$** on unsigned binary.